brenodupin/SemiHardcore/README.md

 git clone https://github.com/brenodupin/semihardcore
 ```
 2. Import folder SemiHardcore as a project.
-3. Create dev.properties file inside the project folder and add
+3. Create `dev.properties` file inside the project folder and add
 ```properties
 build-output=path/to/your/output/folder
 ```
 4. Run Maven Install
 5. JAR output will be on both your folder defined in the `build-output` in the `dev.properties` file and the `target` folder created inside the project folder after the Maven Install.

+## TODO
+- [ ] Change to Gradle
+- [ ] Update to newer versions
+- [ ] Backwards Compatibility (1.12-recent)